 The piece below was taken directly from the website electricscotand.com.
 By W. Neil Fraser.

-‘The origin of the Scottish custom of displaying a Golden Eagle feather, or feathers, is not clear; however, the Court of the Lord Lyon provides guidelines for entitlement to display one or more Golden Eagle feather(s) at http://www.lyon-court.com/lordlyon/242.html and, at least in Scotland, that protocol is respected.
+‘The origin of the Scottish custom of displaying a Golden Eagle feather, or feathers, is not clear; however, the Court of the Lord Lyon provides guidelines for the entitlement to display on a bonnet of one or more Golden Eagle feather(s) at: http://www.lyon-court.com/lordlyon/242.html and, at least in Scotland, that protocol is respected.
 Real Golden Eagle feathers are displayed tucked behind a crest badge on a Balmoral or Glengarry cap so that the large pointed end of the feather projects above, with the quill is tucked behind the badge, as a mark of rank in a clan/family.
 The custom is not exactly heraldic, but it is observed and respected in Scotland.

 Sadly, not all descendants of expatriate Scots understand the meaning of the display of feathers, as evidenced by those often seen at overseas Highland Games events around the world.
 At some such events there are so many feathers being displayed it must terrify the remaining population of the Golden Eagle, now considered an endangered species in Scotland.
 (However, these days most reputable and respectable gatherings and games, will ensure those wearing feathers are entitled to do so.
 Ed.)

 In practice, most hereditary Clan Chiefs, subsidiary Chiefs (and heirs of Chiefs, Ed.) and Scots Armigers (those who have the right to bear personal arms) now choose to display feathers as part of a Silver crest badge with a plain circlet surrounding the crest from their personal arms and embossed with their personal motto.
 Genuine Golden Eagle feathers are usually displayed only on ceremonial occasions.